capsule-console/capsule.d/docs/directives.md

 The text segment is initialized, is executable, and can be read from but not written to.
-In general, executable code belongs in text sections.
+In general, executable code belongs in _.text_ sections.

 ``` casm
 .text